Convincing but only mildly suspenseful Brit spy story, set in 2007 when the idea that Russia was waging a covert war against the UK was still new.

 The appeal of the Liz Carlyle books comes mostly from the fact that they are written by the ex-Director General of MI5 and therefore have a chance at being based on knowledge of how the secret service actually operates.

 “Illegal Action” delivers against that promise, this time moving Liz Carlyle into counter-intelligence and focusing her on an alleged plot against Russian Oligarchs living in London.
 In 2007, when this book was written, counter-terrorism was the star act.
 Counter-terrorism was yesterday’s favourite.
-The cold war was over and the Good Friday Agreement had been in place for almost twenty years.
-“Illegal Action” focuses its attention on the extent of Russian espeionage in London and the presence of a large number of Russion ologarchs who owned a lot of London Real Estate and many of whom had UK passports.
+The cold war was over and the Good Friday Agreement had been in place for nine years.
+“Illegal Action” focuses its attention on the extent of Russian espionage in London and the presence of a large number of Russian oligarchs who owned a lot of London Real Estate and many of whom had UK passports.

 The procedural details are interesting and sound authentic.
 The plot has a few twists and curves along the way and the resolution is credible.